awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointPermissions.md

 ## Multi\-Region Access Point policy examples<a name="MultiRegionAccessPointPolicyExamples"></a>

-Amazon S3 Multi\-Region Access Points support AWS Identity and Access Management \(IAM\) resource policies, allowing you to control the use of the Multi\-Region Access Point by resource, user, or other conditions\.
+Amazon S3 Multi\-Region Access Points support AWS Identity and Access Management \(IAM\) resource policies\.
+You can use these policies to control the use of the Multi\-Region Access Point by resource, user, or other conditions\.
 For an application or user to be able to access objects through a Multi\-Region Access Point, both the Multi\-Region Access Point and the underlying bucket must allow the same access\.

 To allow the same access to both the Multi\-Region Access Point and the underlying bucket, do one of the following:
 + **\(Recommended\)** To simplify access controls when using an Amazon S3 Multi\-Region Access Point, delegate access control for the Amazon S3 bucket to the Multi\-Region Access Point\.
 For an example of how to do this, see Example 1 in this section\.